 This is useful for removing uniform margins, but consider using the "Crop" function in the tools menu to adjust or re-center individual pages more precisely.
 Cropping takes precedence, so the margin adjuster won't affect cropped pages.

-If you're editing a bookmark, this portion of the screen will instead allow you to view and change the bookmark's start and end page numbers.
+When you're editing a bookmark, this portion of the screen allows you to view and change its start and end page numbers.